AnkitAg80/Medical-Chatbot/README.md

-# Medical-Chatbot
+# Project Title: Medical-Chatbot
-Overview

-This is a Medical Chatbot application designed to collect patient information, symptoms, and medical conditions in a secure and multilingual environment.
-The application supports voice and text input, integrates with external APIs for speech-to-text and text-to-speech, and stores encrypted patient data in MongoDB.
-It includes a login system for patients and admins, with admins able to view patient reports.
+## 1. Description / Objective

+The objective of this project is to develop a Medical Chatbot application that streamlines the collection of basic patient information prior to doctor consultation.
+It aims to reduce the time spent on initial screening by automating the gathering of symptoms and medical history, thereby enhancing the efficiency of hospital workflows and improving the overall doctor-patient interaction time.

+---

-Features
+## 2. Features
 Multilingual Support: Supports languages including English, Hindi, Bengali, Gujarati, Kannada, Malayalam, Marathi, Odia, Punjabi, Tamil, and Telugu.

 Voice and Text Input: Patients can provide input via voice or text, with automatic fallback to text after repeated failed voice attempts.